-These optional accessories allow for easy use of the auxiliary port of the scientific camera.
-These items should be considered when it is necessary to externally trigger the camera, to monitor camera performance with an oscilloscope, or for Click to Enlarge simultaneous control of the camera with other devices.
+These optional accessories allow for easy use of the auxiliary port of the scientific cameras.
+These items should be considered when it is necessary to externally trigger the camera, to monitor camera performance with an oscilloscope, or for simultaneous control of the camera with other instruments.